20 September 2022, 10:10

 Do your homework and invest upfront time and effort to evaluate which transaction Monitoring Solution you need and want.
 Our Buyers Guide that you can download in our Whitepaper sections can help you here.

 If you want to build your own system, good for you.
-However, keep in mind, there are probably people around that can support you in a much smarter & faster way.
+However, keep in mind, there are people around that can support you in a much smarter & faster way.
 If you have already a self-built solution make sure that your current solution is up to date and there is continuous improvement.
-Otherwise you should evaluate state of the art Transactions Monitoring Solutions to ensure you’re not caught out.
+Otherwise, you should evaluate state of the art Transactions Monitoring Solutions to ensure you are not caught out.

 The benefits of a Specialized Vendor in AML Transactions Monitoring who provide you with AML Software, both in terms of screening and on-going monitoring for high-risk and suspicious activity could prove priceless!